jfilus/byteWIKI/docs/source/about.rst

 bytes at work is a modern Swiss Technology company specialized in industrial computing.
 Our focus lies on the development of hardware and embedded software, as well as customizing Linux systems.
+The entire development life cycle takes place in-house with transparent project management and customer involvement.
+This significantly reduces both development time and development costs.

+We have years of experience in developing coordinated hardware and software solutions – from the prototype to the final product.
+We make your system usable end-to-end for your needs.

 ==============